What Is a Descriptive Essay? Answers, Writing Tips, and 100 Examples of Topics

 - List features of your boyfriend/girlfriend (fiancé/bride) which make this person so important in your life.

-- Essay: Share a description of your most liked teacher.
+- Share a description of your most liked teacher.

-- Why do you believe John Kennedy was a great political figure on the examples of his contribution to the US society?
+- Why do you believe John Kennedy was a great political figure in examples of his contribution to US society?

 - Explain why your favorite actress is better than the others.

 - Why would a certain person behave in the way he/she does?